Billy Smith (rugby league, born 1999): 2021

 On 17 February 2021, Smith was ruled out for four months with a shoulder injury which he suffered at training.

 In round 17 of the 2021 NRL season, Smith made his long awaited return and scored a try during the Sydney Roosters 22-16 victory over Canterbury-Bankstown.

 On 27 July, it was revealed that Smith would be ruled out for the rest of the 2021 NRL season after suffering a lisfranc foot injury.

 2022

 In round 18 of the 2022 NRL season, Smith was taken from the field during the Sydney Roosters 54-26 victory over St. George Illawarra with a knee injury.
 Smith was later ruled out for the rest of the 2022 NRL season with an ACL injury.

+2023

+In round 10 of the 2023 NRL season, Smith played his first NRL game in almost one year for the Sydney Roosters in their shock loss to North Queensland.

+In the 2023 elimination final against Cronulla, Smith fractured his jaw during the match and was later ruled out for an indefinite period.
+The Sydney Roosters would go on to record a 13-12 upset victory.

+2024 & 2025

+Smith made no appearances for the Sydney Roosters in the 2024 NRL season.
+In round 6 of the 2025 NRL season, Smith scored two tries for the club in their 26-16 upset victory over Brisbane.
+In round 16, Smith scored two tries for the Sydney Roosters in their 42-8 victory over North Queensland.

+Smith played 18 games for the Sydney Roosters in the 2025 NRL season as the club finished 8th on the table and qualified for the finals.
+Smith played in the clubs elimination final loss against Cronulla.